opentok/opentok-reconnection/js-sample/README.md

 });
 ```

-Note that the app creates DIV elements (`subscriberDisconnectedNotification`) to be made visible
-when the subscriber stream is dropped.
-These elements are initially hidden, and they are hidden
-again when a subscriber stream is restored.

-Finally, note that the object passed into the `Session.signal()` method includes a
+Finally, note that the object passed into the `Session.signal()` method includes
-`retryAfterReconnect` property.
-When set to `false`, signals that are initiated when the client
+a `retryAfterReconnect` property.
+When set to `false`, signals that are initiated
-is attempting to reconnect are _not_ sent upon reconnection:
+when the client is attempting to reconnect are _not_ sent upon reconnection.
+If
+you set it to `true`, signals that are initiated when the client is attempting to
+reconnect _are_ sent upon reconnection.

 ```javascript
 function sendSignal() {